standardnotes/docs/docs/self-hosting/infrastructure-overview.md

 ### Auth Worker

-Similar to Syncing Server JS Worker, Auth Worker is responsible for all asynchronous tasks related to the authentication and authorization domain.
-For example you will find in here processing of account deletion requests and user's post-registration tasks.
+Similar to Syncing Server JS Worker, Auth Worker is responsible for all asynchronous tasks related to the domain of authentication and authorization.
+For example, processing account deletion requests and users' post-registration tasks.

 ### API Gateway